Blueberry Baked Oatmeal

 - Baking powder: Helps the oatmeal rise slightly, contributing to a lighter, more cake-like texture.

-- Cinnamon and nutmeg: Spice up the dish with warmth and depth, perfectly pairing with the sweetness of the oats and blueberries.
+- Cinnamon and nutmeg: Spice up the dish with warmth and depth—delicious with oats and blueberries.

 - Butter: Ensures the oatmeal doesn’t stick to the dish and adds richness and flavor.